Sabrina Carpenter: 2018–2020: Singular and film projects

 On November 9, 2018, Carpenter released her third studio album, Singular: Act I, which received positive reviews.
-Originally set to be released as one album, Carpenter announced that the album would be split into two acts with second act set for release in early 2019.
-The album garnered two singles, "Almost Love" and "Sue Me", which both reached number one on the US Dance Club Songs chart.
-Two promotional singles preceded the album: "Paris" and "Bad Time".
+Originally set to be released as one album, Carpenter announced that the album had been split into two acts with second act set for release in early 2019.
+The album spawned three singles, "Almost Love", "Paris" and "Sue Me", the first and latter both reached number one on the US Dance Club Songs chart.
+A promotional single preceded the album a week before it's release titled "Bad Time".
 Carpenter promoted the album on The Today Show, as well as Live with Kelly and Ryan.

 In March 2019, Carpenter embarked on her third headlining concert tour, the Singular Tour.
 That month, Carpenter featured on Alan Walker's single, "On My Way", alongside Farruko.
 In June 2019, she starred in the drama film The Short History of the Long Road.
 The film had had its world premiere at the Tribeca Film Festival and was released by FilmRise.
 It received positive reviews with Carpenter's role being praised.

 On July 19, 2019, Carpenter released her fourth studio album, Singular: Act II.
 The album received positive reviews upon release and found Carpenter exploring more personal topics than her previous works, including themes of anxiety and self-reflection.
 Various promotional singles were released for the album including "Pushing 20", "Exhale" and "In My Bed".
 To promote the album, she performed on Good Morning Americas Summer Concert Series and released a promotional single titled "I'm Fakin" ahead of the album's release.
+The album features Carpenter's most successful song released under Hollywood Records, "Looking at Me".
 In September 2019, Carpenter appeared in the Netflix film Tall Girl.
 She was cast in an adaptation of The Distance From Me to You.
-(Note: As of 2024, the film has not been released.)
+(Note: As of 2025, the film has not been released.)

-In February 2020, Carpenter released an R&B single titled "Honeymoon Fades" which was received positively by critics.
+In February 2020, Carpenter released a Valentine's Day-themed R&B single titled "Honeymoon Fades", which was received positively by critics.
 A month later, she made her Broadway debut in Mean Girls.
 The show closed the day after Carpenter's debut due to the COVID-19 pandemic closing Broadway and never reopened.
 She performed in two performances of the show.
 In May 2020, she performed "Your Mother and Mine" on the ABC broadcast television special, The Disney Family Singalong Volume II.
 She had a recurring role in Royalties for which she performed "Perfect Song" for the soundtrack.

 In July 2020, Carpenter released the song, "Let Me Move You", for the Netflix film Work It, in which she starred and executive produced.
 Her role received generally positive reviews.
 The film's soundtrack featured Zara Larsson's "Wow", which led to Carpenter featuring on the remix of the song, released in September of that year.
 In October, Carpenter starred in the Disney+ film Clouds, based on the life of Zach Sobiech.
 She contributed to the film's soundtrack.
 In December 2020, Carpenter was listed under Forbes 30 Under 30 list in the Hollywood and entertainment category.